AeaZer/dirserver/README-EN.md

 English | [简体中文](README.md)
 ### 🤷‍ dirserver

-Dirserver has two command-line modes: share and upload.
-These two modes are decoupled, meaning you can use either mode without conflict; however, they are also coupled because upload serves to provide files to the share server.
-I'm not sure if there will be a remove mode in the future, but for now, I don't need it.
-If I have the energy, I will extend it to include a remove mode.
+dirserver has two command modes:

+1. **upload** - Provides files to the share server
+2. **share** - Shares files and receives files via HTTP (optional)

-The share server command functions similarly to the Python http.server function, launching a Web server for the folder's file system.
-This allows you to easily start a Web service for static resources, browse the contents of files and web pages under the specified directory, download zips, etc. This is just a bit of encapsulation on top of the native standard library functionality.
-If file reception is enabled, i.e., `--open_receive=true`, a key ID (passcode) will be generated, forming part of the formatted http receive API: `{ip:port}/receive/${passcode}`.
-Detailed API documentation will be provided below.
+The share server command functions similarly to Python's http.server, launching a web server for the directory file system.
+It can easily start web services for static resources, allowing users to:

-The upload command enables uploading files (which can be a folder) to the share server.
-You need to obtain the share server's passcode to execute this successfully, but currently, it seems rather redundant.
+1. Browse files within the --dir scope
+2. View web pages
+3. Download zip files
+4. Receive files when --open_receive=true is enabled (generates a passcode ID that forms part of the HTTP receive API: {ip:port}/receive/${passcode})

 ### quickstart